-Changes in body odor are not usually a cause for concern.
-They are often the result of lifestyle changes, such as an altered diet or exercise regimen.
-However, in some cases, a sudden change in body odor can be a sign of an underlying health condition.
+Changes in body odor are often the result of lifestyle changes, such as an altered diet or exercise regimen.
+However, in some cases, a sudden change in body odor may be a sign of an underlying health condition.

 Generally speaking, body odor can affect anyone, and it should not usually cause a person to worry.
 In most cases, people can prevent it by practicing good hygiene.